scrogatl/demo-apps/ebpf-microservices/README.md

 ## Installing New Relic eBPF Instrumentation

-This application is designed to easily accept New Relic's eBPF instrumentation via Helm chart.
+This application is designed to easily accept New Relic's eBPF instrumentation.

-### Prerequisites
+### For Kubernetes Deployments

+**Prerequisites:**
 - Helm 3 installed (check with `helm version`)
 - New Relic account and license key